annwitbrock/DataClean/CodeBook.md

 ---

-The R script run_analysis.R expects the downloaded data to be in the working directory `UCI HAR Dataset`
+The R script run_analysis.R expects the downloaded data to be in the directory `./UCI HAR Dataset` by default.

 ### [run_analysis.R](https://www.github.com/annwitbrock/DataClean)